 - you do not acknowledge the progress our society has made, and

-- you deny that there is a possibility that anyone involved in the case could possibly, unintentionally have made a mistake, and
+- you deny that there is a possibility that anyone involved in the case could, unintentionally have made a mistake, and

-- should such an unintentional mistake have been made it does not matter despite the fact that the government’s sentence is the ultimate one of death.
+- should such an unintentional mistake have been made it does not matter despite the fact that the government’s sentence is the final one of death.

 I cannot accept that train of thought.